vuongducphuong/documentation/content/applications/sales/crm/optimize/gamification.rst

 .. image:: gamification/gamification_tools_menu.png
    :align: center
-   :alt: View if the gamification tools menu in Odoo Settings
+   :alt: View if the gamification tools menu in Leansoft Settings

 A challenge is a mission that you send to your sales team.
 It can include one or several goals, set for a specific period of time.
 Configure your challenge as follows: